 Next, I add my lavender essential oil and ground lavender buds stirring well.
 When it’s all combined, just pour into your mould.
 Finally, you simply allow the soap to harden and set, then remove from the mould.
 You can package it, if you’re gifting it, or I store mine in a soap container in my shower to use.

 Posts may contain affiliate links.
 If you purchase a product through an affiliate link, your costs will be the same but Practical Frugality will receive a small commission.
-This helps cover some of the costs of running this site.
+This helps cover some of the costs of running this website.
 We appreciate your support!